 Kristine C Lemanski, CPA

-Ms. Lemanski is a Colorado licensed Certified Public Accountant with 23 years of experience in accounting, consulting, and auditing governmental, private, and not-for-profit entities.
+Ms. Lemanski, Senior Controller, is a Colorado licensed Certified Public Accountant with 23 years of experience in accounting, consulting, and auditing governmental, private, and not-for-profit entities.
 She received her BS degree in Accounting from Mesa State College, where she graduated Cum Laude.
 She is a member of P.E.O.